Rigidity at infinity for the Borel function of the tetrahedral reflection lattice: Preliminary definitions

 \subsection{The Borel cocycle}

-A \textit{complete flag} $F$ of $\C^n$ is a sequence of nested subspaces
+A \textit{complete flag} $F$ of $\mathbb{C}^n$ is a sequence of nested subspaces

-where $\dim_\C F^i=i$ for $i=1,\ldots,n$.
-Let $\flg$ be the space parametrizing all the possible complete flags of $\C^n$.
+where $\dim_{\mathbb{C}} F^i=i$ for $i=1,\ldots,n$.
+Let $\flg$ be the space parametrizing all the possible complete flags of $\mathbb{C}^n$.
 This is a complex variety which can be thought of as a homogeneous space obtained as the quotient of $\psln$ by any of its Borel subgroups.
-In particular $\psln$ acts measurably on $\flg$.
+In this way $\flg$ is the realization of the Furstenberg boundary associated to $\psln$.